 The list above is not meant to be exhaustive; there are simply too many routes that can emerge from 1-stop itineraries.
 However, we listed the notable airlines that can provide a comfortable, luxurious inflight experience.

-Again, since you have so many options for flights, the key is to have a lot of the 4 major transferable rewards points: Chase Ultimate Rewards, American Express Membership Rewards, Citi ThankYou Rewards, and Marriott points.
+Again, since you have so many options for flights, the key is to have a lot of the 4 major transferable rewards points: Chase Ultimate Rewards, American Express Membership Rewards, Citi ThankYou Rewards, and Marriott Bonvoy points.

 As always, flexibility is key.
 India is known for fuel surcharges, so be wary of those also.